-The comprehensive dataset quantified within the AA study that resulted from background historical research and the subsequent site visit illustrates the region's long-standing cultural significance, encompassing ritual, habitation, and agricultural activities, alongside adaptation to post-contact economic and social changes.
-With the limited vantage of walking and driving along the boundary of the master plan area along with the extent of both the railroad bed and cleared utility lines near the water tank during the brief, one-day site visit, it is clear that the potential for the presence of above-ground archaeological sites and features representing both pre-contact traditional Hawaiian architecture and historic era ranch and components of industrial sugar ventures as summarized above is highly likely with the DHHL Wākiu Master Plan area.
-The highest densities for which would be along drainages and contouring low ridges where present.
+The comprehensive dataset quantified within the CGS study that resulted from background historical research and the subsequent site visit illustrates the region's long-standing cultural significance, encompassing ritual, habitation, and agricultural activities, alongside adaptation to post-contact economic and social changes.
+With the limited vantage of walking and driving along the boundary of the master plan area along with the extent of both the railroad bed and cleared utility lines near the water tank during the brief, one-day site visit, it is clear that there will always be potential for the presence of above-ground archaeological sites and features representing both pre-contact traditional Hawaiian architecture and historic era ranch and components of industrial sugar ventures as summarized above within the DHHL Wākiu Master Plan area.
+The most likely areas would be along drainages and contouring low ridges where present.

-Given the scale of the proposed project, a comprehensive Archaeological Inventory Survey Plan is strongly recommended prior to initiating formal archaeological fieldwork.
+Given the scale of the proposed project, a comprehensive Archaeological Inventory Survey Plan is recommended prior to initiating formal archaeological fieldwork.
 This plan should identify phases of development, areas to be avoided, and the required intensity of effort to ensure thorough documentation of historic properties, the results of which could also inform future beneficiary land use based on traditional settlement and agricultural use areas and overall planning.
-The DHHL will continue the archaeological research process as a part of the master plan design and development, and will comply with Federal and State rules and regulations regarding the preservation of archaeological and historic sites.